 I do admit, I was nervous.
-Although I had taken the test twice before for recertification, I have not worked in the field and I am getting older, so I wasn’t as confident in my abilities.
+Although I had taken the test twice before for recertification, I have not worked in the field for over 10 years and I am getting older, so I wasn’t as confident in my abilities.
 I pulled out my old RT textbooks and began studying.
 I completed several practice exams, and identified the areas where I needed to focus my studying.
 I was amazed at the range of online resources that are now available.
 I found quizlets that others had made, I reviewed terminology, and I planned some specific study time.

 The day of the test arrived and I will admit I was nervous.
 I have always had confidence in my clinical skills as a recreational therapist, and I worked in a wide variety of settings, but that was a long time ago.
 I was very worried that my fifty-year-old memory and retention might be a struggle.

 I pushed back my fear and walked into the testing center.
 A friendly but professional staff checked me in and showed me to my computer terminal – This was it, time for all that studying to pay off.
 I began to review the questions, and while a few challenged my memory, I read through each one and felt confident in my responses, and yet……..when I realized I had come to the last question I felt that lurch in my stomach as I hit the submit button.
 Those few seconds felt like an eternity until the computer screen updated to proudly boast that I had passed!